OpenDSA/OpenDSA/RST/en/Development/SequentialFit.rst

 .. _FreeBlck:

-.. odsafig:: Images/FreeBlck.png
-   :width: 400
-   :align: center
+.. inlineav:: seqFitCON dgm
-   :capalign: justify
+   :align: justify
-   :figwidth: 90%
-   :alt: Doubly linked list of free blocks

    A doubly linked list of free blocks as seen by the memory manager.
    Shaded areas represent allocated memory.